 Poor performance is a common reason that employees are terminated.
 It’s also one of the easier termination reasons to defend.
 That’s because you will typically have data to show—such as poor employee performance reviews, customer complaints, co-worker emails, mistakes found in the output of the employee, manager’s notes, photos of damages caused by the employee, performance metrics, or other evidence of performance issues.

-It is important to be sure that the reason you’re terminating an employee is work-related and not something that might be seen by the court as a federal or state labor law violation.
+It is important to ensure that the reason you’re terminating an employee is work-related and not something that the court might see as a federal or state labor law violation.
 Here is a table outlining whether various employment actions constitute discrimination or retaliation based on specific scenarios:

 Discrimination | Retaliation |